YassinTERRAF/TCEF/README.md

 # Temporal Context Enhanced Features - TCEF
 ## Robust Feature Extraction Using Temporal Context Averaging for Speaker Identification in Diverse Acoustic Environments
-## This is a official Tensorflow implementation of TCEF.
+## This is the official Tensorflow implementation of TCEF.

 ## Citation
 soon